 ul.
 Basztowa 26A | FB | Open 11:00 - 21:00.

 5. Lody Na StarowiślnejThis modest ice cream parlour has been around since long before our time, perhaps since before time immemorial, as generations of Cracovians have stood in its absurd lines waiting for a wafer cone.
 Old, underexposed photographs are said to be of the lines outside this ice cream shop before the street was electrified (too dark to tell).
 Karol Wojtyła, the future Pope John Paul II, used to travel all the way from Wadowice as a young boy in order to see the lines here, but resisted the temptation of standing in one (or did he?).
-During World War Two, the Nazis deemed the popularity of the ice cream line too dangerous and tried to tear it down, but failed (it’s still there!).
+During World War Two, the Nazis deemed the power and influence of the ice cream line here dangerous and tried to tear it down, but failed (it’s still there!).
 At any rate, this place is legendary and gets a lot of mileage out of its reputation for being the first good ice cream place in town according to whoever the anonymous pioneer was at the front of that first line.
 Just as noteworthy for its grumpy to indifferent service as its decent quality and range of basic flavours, we’d say this is a Kraków must-do, but we update our guides too often.

 ul.
 Starowiślna 23 | FB